How to Apply

 - Three letters of reference including at least two from clinical supervisors

 - Official transcripts of all graduate work

-- Cover letter (including a statement of preference for the track(s) offered, statement of interest, training goal, and future professional plans.
+- Cover letter (including a statement of preference for the track(s) offered, statement of interest, training goals, future, and early career professional plans.

 - All application material must be uploaded to the APPI site by November 18, 2016 by midnight.
 Please note that because of the high volume of application, we prefer that you submit your application by November 4th, 2016.